 Sip on the occasional cocktail if you wish, but be mindful of how many you consume.
-Or, to lighten it up, Davis suggests you can "use soy or almond milk creamer instead of heavy cream."
-And be sure to stay hydrated with good, ol' fashioned water.
+Or, to lighten it up, Davis suggests using "soy or almond milk creamer instead of heavy cream."
+And be sure to stay hydrated with some good, ol' fashioned water.

 What's a snow day without a little hot cocoa?
 Whether you prefer hot cocoa, which is made with cocoa powder, or hot chocolate, which is made with chocolate bars or chips, you should be aware of what you're actually sipping.

 "Like many other holiday drinks, hot cocoa is often filled with added sugars," Davis says.
-Each cup can have about 20 grams.
-Once you add whipped cream and marshmallows, you'll be very close to or even past the recommended amount of 25-36 grams of sugar per day.
+Each cup can have about 20 grams, depending on what you choose.
+And once you add whipped cream and marshmallows, you'll be very close to or even past the recommended amount of 25-36 grams of sugar per day.

 Beer is one of the most popular drinks of all time, and around the holiday season, festive brews abound.
-While it can be tempting to try them all, don't forget that beer, and any alcohol, in excess isn't great for your health.
+While it can be tempting to try them all, don't forget that beer in excess isn't great for your health.
 Sure, toast with loved ones and try a few new seasonal beers, but enjoy it in moderation.

 Davis explains that winter beers are typically darker ales, which are higher in calories and carbs.
-Instead, it's better to "opt for a lite version of the beer or a spiked seltzer," according to Davis.
+Instead, it's better to "opt for a lite version of the beer or a spiked seltzer," says Davis.